brycie-boy/The_Cosmos/In The Buddha’s Words Chapter V. THE WAY TO A FORTUNATE REBIRTH.md

 - Highlight(pink)
 it is by reason of such righteous conduct, such conduct in accordance with the Dhamma that some beings here, on the breakup of the body, after death, are reborn in a good destination, even in a heavenly world.
 (Why Beings Fare as They Do After Death - Location 2776, MN 41: Sāleyyaka Sutta; I 286–90)

 ___

-- Highlight(pink)
-You want long life, health, beauty, power, riches, high birth, wisdom?
-Or even some of these things?
-They do not appear by chance.
-It is not someone's luck that they are healthy, or another's lack of it that he is stupid.
-Though it may not be clear to us now, all such inequalities among human beings (and all sorts of beings) come about because of the kamma they have made individually.
-Each person reaps his own fruits.
-So if one is touched by short life, sickliness, ugliness, insignificance, poverty, low birth or stupidity and one does not like these things, no need to just accept that that is the way it is.
-The future need not be like that provided that one makes the right kind of kamma now.
-Knowing what kamma to make and what not to make is the mark of a wise man.
-It is also the mark of one who is no longer drifting aimlessly but has some direction in life and some control over the sort of events that will occur.
-(Introduction by Bhikkhu Khantipalo https://accesstoinsight.org/tipitaka/mn/mn.135.nymo.html)

-- Highlight(pink) - Location 2883
-“Student, beings are owners of their actions, heirs of their actions; they originate from their actions, are bound to their actions, have their actions as their refuge.
-It is action that distinguishes beings as inferior and superior.”
-(Kamma and Its Fruits Location 2877, MN 135: Cūḷakammavibhaṅga Sutta; III 202–6)

-- Highlight(pink) - Location 2888
-“Here, student, some man or woman kills living beings and is murderous, bloody-handed, given to blows and violence, merciless to living beings.
-Because of performing and undertaking such action, on the breakup of the body, after death, he is reborn in a state of misery, in a bad destination, in the lower world, in hell.
-(Kamma and Its Fruits Location 2877, MN 135: Cūḷakammavibhaṅga Sutta; III 202–6)

-- Highlight(pink) - Location 2892
-but instead comes back to the human state, then wherever he is reborn he is short-lived.
-(Kamma and Its Fruits Location 2877, MN 135: Cūḷakammavibhaṅga Sutta; III 202–6)

-- Highlight(pink) - Location 2901
-“Here, student, some man or woman is given to injuring beings with the hand, with a clod, with a stick, or with a knife.
-Because of performing and undertaking such action, on the breakup of the body, after death, he is reborn in a state of misery.…
-(Kamma and Its Fruits Location 2877, MN 135: Cūḷakammavibhaṅga Sutta; III 202–6)

-- Highlight(pink) - Location 2903
-But if instead he comes back to the human state, then wherever he is reborn he is sickly.
-(Kamma and Its Fruits Location 2877, MN 135: Cūḷakammavibhaṅga Sutta; III 202–6)

-- Highlight(pink) - Location 2908
-“Here, student, some man or woman is of an angry and irritable character; even when criticized a little, he is offended, becomes angry, hostile, and resentful, and displays anger, hate, and bitterness.
-Because of performing and undertaking such action ... he is reborn in a state of misery.…
-(Kamma and Its Fruits Location 2877, MN 135: Cūḷakammavibhaṅga Sutta; III 202–6)

-- Highlight(pink) - Location 2910
-But if instead he comes back to the human state, then wherever he is reborn he is ugly.
-(Kamma and Its Fruits Location 2877, MN 135: Cūḷakammavibhaṅga Sutta; III 202–6)

-- Highlight(pink) - Location 2916
-“Here, student, some man or woman is envious, one who envies, resents, and begrudges the gains, honor, respect, reverence, salutations, and veneration received by others.
-Because of performing and undertaking such action … he is reborn in a state of misery.…

-- Highlight(pink) - Location 2918
-But if instead he comes back to the human state, then wherever he is reborn he is without influence.

-- Highlight(pink) - Location 2924
-“Here, student, some man or woman does not give food, drink, clothing, carriages, garlands, scents, unguents, beds, dwelling, and lamps to ascetics or brahmins.
-Because of performing and undertaking such action ... he is reborn in a state of misery....

-- Highlight(pink) - Location 2926
-But if instead he comes back to the human state, then wherever he is reborn he is poor.

-- Highlight(pink) - Location 2931
-“Here, student, some man or woman is obstinate and arrogant; he does not pay homage to one who should receive homage,

-- Highlight(pink) - Location 2934
-But if instead he comes back to the human state, then wherever he is reborn he is low born.

-- Highlight(pink) - Location 2942
-“Here, student, some man or woman does not visit an ascetic or a brahmin and ask: ‘Venerable sir, what is wholesome?
-What is unwholesome?
-What is blamable?
-What is blameless?
-What should be cultivated?
-What should not be cultivated?
-What kind of action will lead to my harm and suffering for a long time?
-What kind of action will lead to my welfare and happiness for a long time?’
-Because of performing and undertaking such action … he is reborn in a state of misery.…

-- Highlight(pink) - Location 2945
-But if instead he comes back to the human state, then wherever he is reborn he is stupid.

-___